ArjunCodess/men2-predictor/README.md

 ### Why This Matters

 **Saving the 20k Rs People:** Every documented carrier in these studies represents a family that faced the 20k Rs barrier to genetic testing.
-Each percentage point of recall lost means another family denied access to early intervention.
-Our highest sensitivity models (XGBoost/SVM with 100% recall on real data) show it's possible to catch every cancer case using just blood tests and clinical features - potentially democratizing MEN2 screening for resource-limited settings.
+Each percentage point of recall lost means another family denied access to early intervention. **XGBoost on original data** shows that zero-miss screening is possible with routine biomarkers and clinical features, potentially democratizing MEN2 triage in resource-limited settings.

 Even with the filtered cohort at **149 patients and 12 paired calcitonin/CEA observations**, synthetic augmentation remains model-dependent.
 Accuracy climbs into the 96% band, but zero-miss screening still comes from the original-data XGBoost model rather than the expanded workflow.